danitos97/calendar/README.md

 ```

-In this calendar, the user can only select a day in the current week.
+In this calendar, the user can only select a day in that specific  week.
 Since the whole range is in the current month, the calendar won't let the user change the month that is visualized by the calendar.

 You can use the value "now" in both *min* and *max* attributes to set the current date as a limit.